patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
 Flexbox is a layout model that's optimized for UI design.
-Flexible boxes layout their children along one dimension: by default horizontally (rows) or vertically (columns).
+Flexible boxes layout their children along one dimension: either horizontally or vertically.
 Flex children can "flex" their size to grow or shrink without overflowing their parents.
+In this demo, you can see the map element is always growing at twice the rate of the sidebar.
+This gives us a lot of control over our page layout, but sometimes we need to position things a little more specifically.
+For that we use the position property.
 </aside>

 ---